 Pipework: Engineering the future of flow

 When it comes to modern infrastructure, wastewater piping is often overlooked—until it stops working.
 Yet, beneath our feet, this mostly silent fellow is evolving.
-To understand the flow, let’s start with some basics: What is wastewater?
+To get a bit of flow going, let’s start with some basics: What is wastewater?

 Grey Water vs. Black Water